Merc88ds/Merc88ds/README.md

 - 👋 Hi, I’m @Merc88ds
-- 👀 I’m interested in learning and improving myself to be a better person
+- 👀 I’m interested in traveling and experiencing different cultures and people
 - 🌱 I’m currently learning Web development and design with Developers Institute
 - 💞️ I’m looking to collaborate on learning how to code and sharing tips and cheat sheets
 - 📫 How to reach me via email merceds.eutapalaamo@developersinstitute.co.nz